Configuring

 DNS.8 = ${MANAGER_NAME}-ibm-eem-admin-${NAMESPACE}.${CLUSTER_API}

-Important: If you are planning to do any of the following for your deployment, ensure you modify the [alt_names] section in the previous example to include the Event Manager ui, gateway, admin (for the Admin API), and, if integration with IBM API Connect is required, the apic endpoint hostnames:
+Important: If you are planning to do any of the following for your deployment, ensure that you modify the [alt_names] section in the previous example to include the Event Manager ui, gateway, admin (for the Admin API), and, if integration with IBM API Connect is required, the apic endpoint hostnames:

 • You are planning to specify hostnames in the EventEndpointManagement custom resource under spec.manager.endpoints.